About Us

 Trauma Informed, Consent Based, Pay What You Decide

-Simply put, we wish to help artists grow.
+Simply put, we help artists grow.

 Why "Broken Mirror"?